Japanese Dragon Tattoos

 Some of our favourite Japanese dragon tattoos come in the form of sleeves.

-With a long tattoo that covers the length of your arm, there’s ample opportunity to include different colored dragons to represent multiple meanings and create something visually impressive.
+With a long tattoo that covers the length of your limb, there’s ample opportunity to include different colored dragons to represent multiple meanings and create something visually impressive.

 As we mentioned earlier, dragons were rulers of the sea in Japanese folklore, and many sleeve designs include elements such as waves and koi fish tattoos.

 Dragons have been a hugely popular choice for Japanese tattoos since the 18th-century due to their recognizable design and association with heroic deeds.

 Today they are no less popular, and there are several options for traditional-style tattoos or modern interpretations.